yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

     seriesinfo: '30th USENIX Security Symposium (USENIX Security 21)'

 --- abstract
 Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) are widely used to protect data exchanged over application protocols such as HTTP, SMTP, IMAP, POP, SIP, and XMPP.
-Over the last few years, several serious attacks on TLS have emerged, including attacks on its most commonly used cipher suites and their modes of operation.
+Over the years, the industry has witnessed several serious attacks on TLS and DTLS, including attacks on the most commonly used cipher suites and their modes of operation.
 This document provides recommendations for improving the security of deployed services that use TLS and DTLS.
 The recommendations are applicable to the majority of use cases.

 This document was published as RFC 7525 when the industry was in the midst of its transition to TLS 1.2.
 Years later this transition is largely complete and TLS 1.3 is widely available.
-Given the new environment, we believe new guidance is needed.
+Given the new environment, updated guidance is needed.

 --- middle

 # Introduction

-Transport Layer Security (TLS) {{!RFC5246}} and Datagram Transport Security Layer (DTLS) {{!RFC6347}} are widely used to protect data exchanged over application protocols such as HTTP, SMTP, IMAP, POP, SIP, and XMPP.
-Over the years leading to 2015, several serious attacks on TLS have emerged, including attacks on its most commonly used cipher suites and their modes of operation.
-For instance, both the AES-CBC {{?RFC3602}} and RC4 {{!RFC7465}} encryption algorithms, which together have been the most widely deployed ciphers, have been attacked in the context of TLS.
+Transport Layer Security (TLS) and Datagram Transport Security Layer (DTLS) are widely used to protect data exchanged over application protocols such as HTTP, SMTP, IMAP, POP, SIP, and XMPP.
+Over the years leading to 2015, the industry has witnessed serious attacks on TLS and DTLS, including attacks on the most commonly used cipher suites and their modes of operation.
+For instance, both the AES-CBC {{?RFC3602}} and RC4 {{!RFC7465}} encryption algorithms, which together were once the most widely deployed ciphers, have been attacked in the context of TLS.
 A companion document {{?RFC7457}} provides detailed information about these attacks and will help the reader understand the rationale behind the recommendations provided here.

-The TLS community reacted to these attacks in two ways:
+The TLS community reacted to these attacks in several ways:

-- Detailed guidance was published on the use of TLS 1.2 and earlier protocol versions.
+- Detailed guidance was published on the use of TLS 1.2 {{!RFC5246}} and DTLS 1.2 {{!RFC6347}}, along with earlier protocol versions.
 This guidance is included in the original {{?RFC7525}} and mostly retained in this revised version.
-- A new protocol version was released, TLS 1.3 {{!RFC8446}}, which largely mitigates or resolves these attacks.
+- Versions of TLS earlier than 1.2 were deprecated {{!RFC8996}}.
+- Version 1.3 of TLS {{!RFC8446}} was released and version 1.3 of DTLS was finalized {{!I-D.ietf-tls-dtls13}}; these versions largely mitigate or resolve the described attacks.

 Those who implement and deploy TLS and DTLS, in particular versions 1.2 or earlier of these protocols, need guidance on how TLS can be used securely.
 This document provides guidance for deployed services as well as for software implementations, assuming the implementer expects his or her code to be deployed in environments defined in {{applicability}}.
 Concerning deployment, this document targets a wide audience -- namely, all deployers who wish to add authentication (be it one-way only or mutual), confidentiality, and data integrity protection to their communications.